The state of Florida needs to keep public notices public.

 They could still publish the notices in the newspaper.
 But would no longer have to do so.

-An amendment was added to the bill prior to its passage through the latest committee Wednesday that would require governments in “fiscally-constrained counties”, i.e, poor, rural counties, to pass through an additional hurdle: a public hearing to essentially determine if it would be in the public’s interest to put notices on the governmental body’s website instead of the newspaper.
+An amendment was added to the bills that would require governments in “fiscally-constrained counties”, i.e, poor, rural counties, to pass through an additional hurdle: a public hearing to essentially determine if it would be in the public’s interest to put notices on the governmental body’s website instead of the newspaper.

 That should be easy to determine: it’s not.